 And it can change the way you approach your goals too if you’re willing to give it a shot.

-What Are You Doing to Crush Your Goals?
+What Are You Doing to Crush Your Goals in 2020?

 Do you have your own secret hack or tip for achieving your goals?